Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 ### _Update Weights_

-The probability of observing the identidied landmark from the current particle position will be expressed as a cumulative multivariate Gaussian distribution.
+The probability of observing the identified landmarks from the current particle position will be expressed as a cumulative multivariate Gaussian distribution.

 For each particle, we apply the formula: